-Once the print server is connected on your network and the printer is powered on, the Brother print server's AppleTalk service name (default is $\texttt{BRN}\\texttt{xxxxxx}\\texttt{P1}\\texttt{AT}$ , where xxxxxx is the last six digits of the Ethernet address (MAC address) should appear in the Chooser.
+Once the print server is connected on your network and the printer is powered on, the Brother print server's AppleTalk service name (default is BRN_xxxxxx_P1_AT, where xxxxxx is the last six digits of the Ethernet address (MAC address) should appear in the Chooser.

 - You can find the service name and MAC address by printing out the printer settings page.
-Refer to the Quick Setup Guide for information on how to print the settings page on your print server. - 1 Open the Chooser from the Apple Menu on the Macintosh®, and then click on the LaserWriter8 icon (if necessary, select the appropriate AppleTalk zone from the Network Control Panel). - 2 Select BRN\xxxxxx\P1\AT, then click Create. xxxxxx is the last six digits of the Ethernet address. - 3 Close the Chooser program.
-You should now be able to print from the Macintosh®. - If you cannot see the print server, first make sure that your cabling is correct and that you have enabled EtherTalk from your Macintosh® Network Control Panel.
-You may also need to force the print server into the correct AppleTalk zone using the BRAdmin application or a web browser.
+Refer to the Quick Setup Guide for information on how to print the settings page on your print server. - 1 Open the Chooser from the Apple Menu on the Macintosh[®], and then click on the LaserWriter8 icon (if necessary, select the appropriate AppleTalk zone from the Network Control Panel). - 2 Select BRN_xxxxxx_P1_AT, then click Create. xxxxxx is the last six digits of the Ethernet address. - 3 Close the Chooser program.
+You should now be able to print from the Macintosh[®].